Bundles of metric structures as left ultrafunctors: Bundles of pointed metric spaces

-One final thing to note is that when we showed that Banach (Hilbert, $\mathrm{C}^*$, etc) bundles are equivalent to left ultrafunctors we used an approach based on bundles of completed bounded metric spaces as our main building block, another viable approach could have been using bundles of pointed metric spaces as the main ingredient.
-Indeed some of the results may have been easier to show, but our approach has the advantage of having a notion of bundles that works for any continuous theory.
+One final thing to note is that when we showed that Banach (Hilbert, $\mathrm{C}^{*}$, etc.) bundles are equivalent to left ultrafunctors from their base spaces to their respective categories, we have used an approach based on bundles of complete bounded metric spaces as our main building block.
+Another viable approach could have been using bundles of pointed metric spaces as the main ingredient.
+Indeed, some of the results may have been easier to show, but our approach has the advantage of having a notion of bundles that works for any continuous theory.